-If your loved one has a job inside an Alaska DOC facility, a percentage of the money earned are automatically put in a mandatory savings account so the prisoner will have money saved at the time of release.
+If your loved one has a job inside a DOC facility, a percentage of the money earned are automatically put in a mandatory savings account so the prisoner can have money saved at the time of release.

 Prisoners also pay child support, restitutions, fines, etc. through a percentage of their earned wages.